vmware/vmware-aria-operations-integration-sdk/README.md

 	- Uses vrops-adapter-open-sdk-server:python as its base image
 	- Contains debian version of powershell

-It's important to note that the base OS is of our images is Debian, since we are not allowed to use alpine for both security an licensing reasons.
+The base OS is Debian for security and licensing reasons.
 For more information go [here](https://confluence.eng.vmware.com/display/OS/Container+Base+OS).

 #### Building Images